peterw-github/NeuralNetwork_FromScratch/README.md

 So, to achieve this, I've coded a neural network (specifically, a multi-layer perceptron), from scratch in Python.

-To help keep the code tidy and presentable, I've created a class specifically designed for building the neural network, and made methods for all of the common calculations (such as calculating gradient, updating weights/biases, calculating output, etc).
+To help keep the code tidy and presentable, I've created a class for the neural network, and made methods for all of the common calculations (such as calculating gradient, updating weights/biases, calculating output, etc).

-I've also gone through the underlying mathematics of a neural network, which mainly involves multivariable chain rule, vector/matrix calculus, and vectorisation.
+I've also gone through the underlying mathematics of a neural network, which mainly involves multivariable chain rule, matrix calculus, and vectorisation.

-Once the neural network was created, it was applied to the MNIST problem, and achieved an accuracy of about 95%, after 10 epochs of training (took around 1 minute of training on my bog standard home computer).
+Once the neural network was created, it was applied to the MNIST problem, and achieved an accuracy of about 95%, after 10 epochs of training (took around 1 minute on my bog standard home computer).

 There are quite a number of improvements that can be made to the neural network that I've built, to further improve accuracy, but since the main goal was just to  improve my understanding of neural networks, by rigorously going through the underlying mathematics, I've decied to leave it as is, and move onto other projects.